-Among the many recognitions he has earned for his contributions to the science of climate change are the Vetlesen Prize (1987), the National Medal of Science from the U.S. government (1996), the b (2002) and the Crafoord Prize (2006).
+Among the many recognitions he earned for his contributions to the science of climate change are the Vetlesen Prize (1987), the National Medal of Science from the U.S. government (1996), the b (2002) and the Crafoord Prize (2006).
 He is author of eleven books and over 500 published papers, in one of which he coined the term “global warming” (“Climate Change: Are We on the Brink of a Pronounced Global Warming?”
 Science, 1975).

 Speech